icgc-argo/argo-docs/docs/data/reads.md

 ## Aligned Reads Index

-These are secondary files that are external index files for CRAM format files.
+Secondary files that are external index files for CRAM format files.
 CRAI files follow a naming convention that corresponds to their matching CRAM file of the original filename suffixed with `.cram.crai`.
 Index files are required for selective access to genomic data inside a CRAM via CRAM slicing.

 #### File Types